ronnienelson/ronnienelson/README.md

 - 👋 Hi, I’m @ronnienelson
 - 👀 I’m interested in ... become a self taught web developer
 - 🌱 I’m currently learning ...
-HTML, Java, and CSS
+React, Node.Js, MongoDB
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...